-We consider the groundstate of the ferromagnetic Ising model.
+We consider the groundstate of the ferromagnetic Ising chain.
 All spins are aligned.
-The lowest energy excitations are a domain walls for which the spins point up on the left and down on the right of the domain wall.
-The energy for such a wall is $2Js^2$ .
-With N spins on the Ising chain, there would N-1 positions possible for this wall and would yield an entropy $S=k_B \ln(N-1)$ accounting for the uncertainty of the configuration of the state.
+The lowest energy excitation is a domain wall for which the spins point up on the left and down on the right of the domain wall.
+The energy for such a wall is $2Js^2$.
+With N spins on the Ising chain, there would be N - 1 positions possible for this wall and would yield an entropy $S = k_B \ln(N - 1)$ accounting for the uncertainty of the configuration of the state.
 Therefore a simple estimate of the free energy for the presence of a domain wall leads to

-$$\Delta F = 2Js^2 - k_B T \ln(N - 1)$$ (5.108)
+$$\Delta F = 2Js^2 - k_B T \ln(N - 1) .
+(5.109)$$

-Taking now the thermodynamic limit $N \to \infty$ would yield for any finite temperature a negative $\Delta F$ such that the ordered phase (without domain wall) would be unfavorable.
+Taking now the thermodynamic limit $N \to \infty$ would yield for any finite temperature a negative ΔF such that the ordered phase (without domain wall) would be unfavorable.